 BJ Fogg’s model is another model concerned with consumer behavior change which you might find interesting.

 The behavior change wheel and Lewin’s behavior model might be good starting points to learn a bit more about behavior change more generally.
-You might also enjoy our podcast looking at behavior change which you can listen to below:
+You might also enjoy our podcast looking at consumer behavior change which you can listen to below:

 The World of Work Project View